Amelia Freeman Shadd

 While teaching in Pittsburgh, Freeman came to know abolitionists Martin R. Delany, William King and William Still.
 The three men were said to have been so impressed with her work as a teacher that they asked her to take a position in Chatham, ON.
 She accepted and arrived in Canada in April of 1856 to open up the Chatham Mission School for black children.

 It was there that she was introduced to Issac D. Shadd, a black abolitionist and younger brother of famed anti-slavery activist Mary Ann Shadd.
 The two were married only a few months later and the couple was reported together in the 1861 Census of Canada.
+Freedman bank records in Mississippi gives the date of Charlton T. Shadd as 1854, before Amelia and Isaac meet.
+Charlton is also mentioned in the 1870 US Census.
+He is likely Isaac's son from a previous marriage, an adopted child, or a child out of wedlock.
 While in Chatham, the couple lived with Issac’s sister Sarah (a fellow teacher) and Issac’s brother Garrison.
 The school 1859.

 “The school grew rapidly during the late 1850s and early 1860s, enrolling 259 day and evening students by 1864.
 Sarah M. Shadd, Mary Ann Shadd Cary and the latter’s stepdaughter, Ann Cary, periodically assisted Amelia Freeman Shadd in operating the institution.”(8)